JayChen35/rocket-vtol/README.md

 # Rocket VTOL
 An experimental research project with the objective of developing a fast, modern, and reliable VTOL system for a hybrid rocket.
-Created by Jason Chen on 10 May, 2019.
-Written in Python 3.7.
+Created by Jason Chen on _10 May, 2019_. **Written in Python 3.7**.
 Subject to change.

 # Structure
 ## Core
-Core functionalities for basic operation of the rocket during flight.
+- Core functionalities for basic operation of the rocket during flight.
 Handles startup dictates the actions of modules.
     - `startup.py`:
     Startup procedure.
 Establishes connections with the `ground_station`.
     - `main.py`: